-Another time his wife, who had somewhat forgiven him for his earlier indiscretion, though it still lingered in the back of her mind, perhaps doing it for the sake of love or appearances or the child, told him a sad tale she read online.
+Another time, his wife, who had ostensibly forgiven him for his earlier outburst, though in truth it still lingered in the back of her mind, recited to him a sad tale she read online.
 A teenage boy stabbed his girlfriend when she told him she was pregnant.

 It was the first command he ever made in their marriage and the only one he’d ever make.

 His wife agreed though she didn’t quite know the reason for that ultimatum.
-Though several thoughts bounced in her head, she dismissed them all but did not do so with true conviction.
+Though several thoughts bounced in her head, she dismissed them all.
+However, not with true conviction.
 Rather, she feared the truth.

-At first, she assured her husband that the trips were platonic and initially that was the truth.
+At first, she assured her husband that the trips were platonic and initially, that was the truth.
 Soon, though, the stays grew longer and more extended.
-The amicable yet innocent visits changed to ones that were much more amorous.
+The amicable yet innocent visits became far more amorous.

-Frustrated and alone, the man begged the spirit, beseeched her, and implored with all his might, literally and figuratively, to tell him what he must do to rid himself of her presence, to finally be free, as he believed he was before.
+Once on this almost irrevocable downward spiral, the man begged the spirit, beseeched her, and implored with all his might, literally and figuratively, to tell him what he must do to rid himself of her presence, to finally be free, as he mistakenly believed he was before.

 She said nothing.

 Instead, she pointed at the door and floated out.
 He went outside to join her.
-She bade him to follow.
-He agreed.
+She then gestured for him to follow.
+The man dutifully did.

-What happened next is a mystery.
-He seemed to have fallen asleep.
-There were feint phantasmagorias of him being in a car as well as images of him pausing to eat, drink, and to take care of other biological needs.
-The man held vague recollections of paying for a hotel or at times sleeping in a car but there was nothing definitive, nothing tangible.
-None of this really seemed to happen.
-It was as if it were a dream.
+Then came faint phantasmagorias of him being in a car only pausing his drive to eat, drink, and take care of other biological needs.
+He also had vague recollections of paying for a hotel or at times sleeping in his car.
+Nothing was definitive, though.
+Nothing was tangible.
+None of it seemed to have happened.
+He felt as if he was in a dream.

 When he awoke, the two of them were at the top of a cliff.